 If you select the imported Excel data in PowerPoint/Word and click the Update button, UpSlide examines all open Excel workbooks and looks for potential sources.

-This means that both the Excel source and the document that you're trying to update should be open.
+This means that both the Excel source and the document you're trying to update should be open.
 Depending on what is found, three situations may arise:

 - Success!
 A single potential source is found in your open Excel files.
 In this case, your data is updated.